thincamel/postgres-redis-mqtt-in-docker/README.md

 # postgres-redis-in-docker

-Just for integrating service images
+Just for integrate service that development environment depends on